 During the TechEd 2001 keynote, Microsoft demonstrated a tongue-in-cheek, fully 3D update of Donkey written in the then-beta VB.NET language, to illustrate just how far BASIC had come in the intervening 20 years.

-You can still download the VB.NET version of Donkey from Microsoft.
-It even converts to Visual Studio 2005 and .NET 2.0 fine.
+can still can no longer download the VB.NET version of Donkey from Microsoft.
+I downloaded it and converted it to Visual Studio 2005 and .NET 2.0 fine.
 But I couldn't get it to run because of its oddball dependency on DirectX 8.

 I suppose that's another enduring lesson of DONKEY.BAS; the various BASIC implementations have never been known for their stellar compatibility.